In the time it takes you to read this post, another website using WordPress as its content management system (CMS) is likely to have been launched.

 - Customizing a parent theme.
 If you are customizing a theme, any modifications to the parent are removed when the theme updates.
 Use a child theme instead.
 A child theme allows you to make changes without ruining the original theme’s code.
 Here’s a tutorial on how to create a child theme.

 - Your photos may be too big.
 Photos that are too large slow load times, and you don’t want to lose customers before they see the wonderful goods and services you offer.
-Use a plugin, an editor such as Photoshop or Picmonkey, or a service like tinyPNG to reduce them.
+Use a plugin like Smush Image Compression and Optimization to automatically compress images, or an editor such as Photoshop or Picmonkey, or a service like tinyPNG to reduce them.

 - Make sure you use photos.
 Studies show that content with visuals are viewed 94 percent more than those without.
 There are a number of free image options, such as Unsplash.com and Flickr.com, if budget is an issue.
 Be sure to credit the photographer.